kobinarth-panchalingam/Airline-Reservation-System/docs/CONTRIBUTING.md

         - `403 Forbidden` for access denied requests.
         - `404 Not Found` for non-existent resources.
         - `500 Internal Server Error` for internal server errors.

-## Git Workflow

-1. **Branching**
-    - Use feature branches for new features (`feature/feature-name`).
-    - Use bugfix branches for bug fixes (`bugfix/bug-name`).
-    - Use `main` branch for production-ready code.

-2. **Commits**
-    - Write clear and concise commit messages.
-    - Use present tense ("Add feature" not "Added feature").
-    - Reference issues in commit messages when applicable.

-3. **Pull Requests**
-    - Ensure your code passes all tests before creating a pull request.
-    - Provide a clear description of the changes.
-    - Request reviews from relevant team members.

 By following these guidelines, you help ensure that our codebase remains clean, maintainable, and efficient.
 Thank you for your contributions!